 IDP 132: Designing Your Path

-This course is intended to support students to develop self-agency in framing the area of their intellectual inquiry.
-Normally students complete this requirement after they have been accepted into the concentration and have completed at least one practical experience.
+These courses are intended to support students to develop self-agency in framing the area of their intellectual inquiry.
+Students must complete this requirement after they have been accepted into the concentration and normally after they have completed at least one practical experience.
+Students who choose to take IDP 132 prior to joining the concentration should plan to take IDP 232 to meet the program requirements.

 In consultation with your adviser, you must choose four classes from among the many courses offered within the Five Colleges that connect with your concentration focus.
 Courses must span at least two of the three divisions: humanities; social sciences and history; and natural sciences and engineering.
 It is expected that you will take at least two of the core courses in semesters after admittance to the concentration.

 ENX 301: Environmental Concentration Capstone

 This senior seminar course brings concentrators together as a cohort to engage in a community and team-based capstone project.
 It is designed to complement the core courses students take for their focus by providing a deeper experience.

 Practical experiences are an integral part of the Environmental Concentration; they provide opportunities to integrate the knowledge gained from various courses in support of work related to the environment and the concentration, and to learn from and critically reflect upon those experiences outside of the classroom in a way that enhances your course of study at Smith.

 Practical experiences may include internships and paid or volunteer work that aligns with your topical focus.
 To fulfill your requirements, you must complete two distinct practical experiences.

 You will complete two different practical experiences to fulfill the requirements for the concentration.
 Each internship, volunteer or work experience must meet the following minimum requirements: